-624 sex assault complaints at Chicago schools this semester
+624 sex-assault complaints at Chicago schools this semester

-CHICAGO (AP) — A Chicago Public Schools agency has received almost 500 allegations of student-on-student sexual violence since early September.
+CHICAGO — A Chicago Public Schools agency has received almost 500 allegations of student-on-student sexual violence since early September.

 The school district created the Office of Student Protections and Title IX this summer following a Chicago Tribune investigation documenting broad lapses in the response to sexual abuse by the third-largest district in the U.S.